Chart Color Schemes

 Chatswood features high concentrations of group households, with a lower-than-average median household size

-Family households account for 70.6% of all households, including 33.1% that are couples with children, 25.5% that are couples without children, and 10.3% that are single parent families.
-Non-family households make up the remaining 29.4%, with lone person households at 24.0% and group households comprising 5.3%.
+Family households account for 70.6% of all households, including 33.1% couples with children, 25.5% couples without children, and 10.3% single parent families.
+Non-family households make up the remaining 29.4%, consisting of 24.0% lone person households and 5.3% group households.
 The median household size is 2.5 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households